 HF 2257 would also require new standards for age verification.
-Age-verification is a complex challenge for our industry to address and requires consideration of how to properly balance the interests of privacy and security.
-Stringent age-verification would require the collection of more personal information such as birthdates, addresses, and government IDs.
-The standard in this bill would require companies to collect more personal information, which conflicts with data minimization principles.
-Efforts are ongoing to develop more privacy protective ways to verify age online.
-But until there are industry-wide tools available, age-verification will continue to have tradeoffs and be difficult to implement in practice.
-Unfortunately, no system is infallible.
+Age-verification is a complex challenge for our industry to address, requiring consideration of how to properly balance the interests of privacy and security.
+Stringent age-verification would require the collection of more personal information such as birthdates, addresses, and government IDs, which conflicts with data minimization principles.
+Efforts are ongoing to develop more privacy-protective ways to verify age online.
+Until there are industry-wide tools available, age-verification will continue to have tradeoffs regarding personal data collection and will be difficult to implement in practice.
+Further, unfortunately, no system is infallible.

-California recently enacted the California Age-Appropriate Design Code Act.
-The AADC would impact the structure and design of the Internet, ostensibly to protect minors, and would impose significant burdens on most online businesses.
+This bill is based on the law recently enacted in California that would impact the structure and design of the Internet, ostensibly to protect minors, and would impose significant burdens on most online businesses.
 The law has a potentially sweeping impact on the entire internet.
 This is primarily because of the law's provisions, including:

-- A broad definition of a child as anyone under age 18 - Mandate to design services for children even if the services aren't oriented to children - Mandate to enforce community standards in reviews and other forums - Elimination of secondary uses of data (such as analytics, product improvement, advertising, etc.) - Onerous restrictions on collection and use of data, and

-• Presumption that users are children unless proven otherwise.
+- Broad definition of a child as anyone under age 18 - Mandate to design services for children even if the services aren't oriented to children - Mandate to enforce community standards in reviews and other forums - Elimination of secondary uses of data (such as analytics, product improvement, advertising, etc.) - Onerous restrictions on collection and use of data, and - Presumption that users are children unless proven otherwise.

-This law would substantially limit how customer data can be used, shared, and retained and potentially prohibit or significantly limit the use of ad-supported business models.
+Like the California law, HF 2257 would substantially limit how customer data can be used, shared, and retained and potentially prohibit or significantly limit the use of adsupported business models.
 It would require companies to set default privacy settings to a high level and restrict use of algorithms to augment, inform, or analyze the customer experience unless the company can prove with reasonable certainty the user is not a minor.
-Companies would be required to prepare Data Protection Impact Assessments to assess and articulate a plan to mitigate risks that any existing or new feature or service could expose children to "harmful, or potentially harmful" content, conduct, targeted advertising, or contacts.
+Companies would be required to prepare Data Protection Impact Assessments (DPIA) to assess and articulate a plan to mitigate risks that any existing or new feature or service could expose children to "harmful, or potentially harmful" content, conduct, targeted advertising, or contacts.
 Finally, it would eliminate enforcement discretion with respect to the business's terms, policies, and community standards.
-There is currently a lawsuit against the AADC, which alleges that the AADC violates the First and Fourth Amendments and the Dormant Commerce Clause, is unconstitutionally vague, and is preempted by COPPA and Section 230 of the Communications Decency Act.
-Because of this pending litigation, TechNet recommends waiting until the litigation is concluded before considering similar legislation.